pniewiejski/knowledge/HowToPeople/InfluencePeopleNotes.md

 > “You cannot teach men anything; you can only help him to find it within himself.” ~ Galileo

-Change your language and instead of words like “certainly”, “undoubtably”, use “I think”, “I imagine”, “I conceive”, “I apprehend”.
+Change your language and instead of words like “certainly”, "undoubtedly", use “I think”, “I imagine”, “I conceive”, “I apprehend”.
 If you are wrong admit it quickly and empathetically

 #### Begin in a friendly way